projectara/greybus-spec/source/control.rst

 --separate from the interface over which the request is sent.
 This is used by the AP only, to set up a direct communication channel between CPorts on two other modules.
-Before responding, the destination will initiate a connection with the peer interface, using the destination CPort id at its end of the connection and the peer's CPort id at the other end.
-If necessary, the destination will first perform a handshake with the peer interface.
-Once the connection has been established between the destination and its peer, the destination will reply to the source with the status of the request.
+Before responding, the destination shall initiate a connection with the peer interface, using the destination CPort id at its end of the connection and the peer's CPort id at the other end.
+If necessary, the destination shall first perform a handshake with the peer interface.
+Once the connection has been established between the destination and its peer, the destination shall reply to the source with the status of the request.

 ..
 This doesn't apply to ES1
    - Jean